A region in Slovenia you’ve probably never heard about, Bela Krajina, stole my heart. Here is what to do in Bela

 Bela Krajina is located in the far South-East of Slovenia.
-It is nestled against the Kolpa River, which forms the natural border with Croatia and which is one of the cleanest and surprisingly warmest rivers in Slovenia.
+It is nestled against the Kolpa River, which forms the natural border with Croatia, one of the cleanest and surprisingly warmest rivers in Slovenia.
 As the rest of the country is becoming more widely explored by tourists and travelers, Bela Krajina Slovenia lies unassumingly peaceful and charming.

-Renowned for the color white both in its unique forests made of white birch and their traditional white costumes, Bela Krajina stuns its visitors with its beauty.
+Renowned for the color white in its unique forests made of white birch and traditional white costumes, Bela Krajina stuns its visitors with its beauty.

 This region has a rich history in wine.
 Drive around the area, and you’ll be greeted with sprawling, beautiful vineyard after sprawling beautiful vineyard.
 The best-known varietals from this region are the red Metliška Črnina and the white Belokranjsko Belo.
 Both are served with every meal and often mixed with sparkling water.
 It’s an interesting quirk of the region to be handed a bottle of sparkling water when ordering a glass of vino!

 If you get the opportunity to visit during harvest time, do not pass it up.
 Not only is the harvest a celebration in itself, but Slovenians really make it extra special!
 If you can, seek out a community vineyard.
-Often, in a town, there will be a vineyard set up as a “community grape bank” of sorts that everyone in the area contributes to, so if one vineyard has a tough season, they can pull from these extra grapes, so they don’t lose an entire harvesting!
+Often, in a town, there will be a vineyard set up as a “community grape bank” of sorts that everyone in the area contributes to, so if one vineyard has a tough season, they can pull from these extra grapes, so they don’t lose an entire harvest!

 The wine flows, there are actual accordion players usually in the vines, and afterward, plenty more wine, music, dancing, and tons of food!
 The people of the region are known for their friendliness, and you’ll be accepted with open arms!